Sugarman03/docs/trezor-user/settingup.rst

 .. note:: Since the latest bootloader version 1.3.2, you will not be asked to confirm fingerprints during the initial setup, which is applied automatically.
 However, you will be asked to compare the fingerprints with any additional firmware update.

-After the firmware is installed successfully, replug your TREZOR, and you will be greeted by a welcome page where you can chose to either Create a new wallet or Recover wallet.
+After the firmware is installed successfully, replug your TREZOR, and you will be greeted by a welcome page where you can choose to either Create a new wallet or Recover wallet.
 Simply click on "Create new" button.

 .. note:: With TREZOR, you can recover any wallet based on 12, 18, or 24-word recovery seed (BIP32/39/44).
 For more details on how the recovery process works, please see :doc:`Recovery process <recoveryprocess>`

 Once you create a new wallet, you're pretty much inside your own TREZOR Wallet and you can look through all of the features it has to offer.
 However, it would be very unwise to use your TREZOR Wallet without having it backed up.
 Therefore, we strongly advise to proceed with the backup and write down your recovery seed immediately.

-After you agree with the terms, you will see a unique combination of words on your TREZOR screen which need to be written down to your recovery card.
-The whole process is described in the follwoing section :doc:`Filling out your Recovery Card <fillingoutyourrecoverycard>`.
+After you agree to the terms, you will see a unique combination of words on your TREZOR screen which need to be written down to your recovery card.
+The whole process is described in the following section :doc:`Filling out your Recovery Card <fillingoutyourrecoverycard>`.

 .. note:: TREZOR One generates a 24-word seed by default.
 However, TREZOR T is backed up by a simple 12-word recovery seed, which is also compatible with the common standards for HD wallets (BIP32/39/44).

-After you've succesfully backed up your device, you will be able to label your TREZOR.
+After you've successfully backed up your device, you will be able to label your TREZOR.
 The maximum label length is 16 characters.

 Once you've personalized your TREZOR, the last step is to create a PIN.
 It is best to choose a strong PIN to protect your device from unauthorized access.
 Entering a PIN on TREZOR One is explained in the following section :doc:`Entering your PIN <enteringyourpin>` After you re-confirm your PIN, you can start using your TREZOR Wallet safely.